boussou/java-daemon/README.md

 - 1 or 2 quickfix (chown was absent, shell variables, checkProcessIsOurService..)
 - replaced sudo by su (why sudo?)
 - I separated the derived variables from the main variables
+- you can uncheck to debug variable to check variables values

 # Why I did it?